Azure/az-hop/docs/tutorials/Implementing_Azure_HPC_OnDemand_Platform_Lab_1.md

 1. On the **Review + create** tab of the **New support request** blade, select **Create**.

-   > ![Note]: Typically, requests for quota increases are completed within a few hours, but its possible that the processing might take up to a few days.
+   > Note: Typically, requests for quota increases are completed within a few hours, but its possible that the processing might take up to a few days.

 ## Exercise 1: Prepare for implementing the Azure HPC OnDemand Platform environment